richardvenneman/appsignal-docs/source/application/namespaces.html.md

 title: "Namespaces"
 ---

-Namespaces are a way to group error incidents, performance incidents, and host metrics in your app.
-By default AppSignal provides two namespaces: the "web" and "background" namespaces.
+Namespaces are a way to group error incidents, performance incidents from [actions](/appsignal/terminology.html#actions), and host metrics in your app.
+By default AppSignal provides three namespaces: the "web", "background" and "frontend" namespaces.
+You can add your own namespaces to separate parts of your app like the API or Admin panel.

 The "web" namespace holds all data for HTTP requests while the "background" namespace contains metrics from background job libraries and tasks.
+The "frontend" namespace is created by the [JavaScript front-end integration](/front-end).

-Namespaces can be used to group together incidents that are related to the same part of an application.
+Namespaces can be used to group together actions that are related to the same part of an application.
 It's also possible to configure notification settings on a per-namespace level.
-You can find these settings under "App settings" -> "Notifications".
+You can find these settings on the [Notifications settings page](https://appsignal.com/redirect-to/app?to=notifications).

 You can add your own namespaces to separate parts of your app like the API and Admin panel.